CPE Questions and Answers

 A: Any Connecticut certified public accountant license holder who performs attestation or compilation services or signs financial statements on behalf of a firm must earn eight hours of the annual 40 hours of CPE in the subject areas of financial statement preparation and reporting.

 Q: Will the Board notify me if my report does not meet the requirements?

 A: Yes, you will receive a letter of explanation.

 Q: Can I report or correct any prior year’s CPEs?

 A: No, not once a reporting year is closed and you have completed your license renewal into the current year.
 You cannot amend any prior year’s CPEs to meet a future year’s CPE reporting period.
 Be sure to keep records of your reported CPE.

 Q: What if I did not complete the 40hrs of CPE by June 30th?

 A: You are in non-compliance if you do not complete at least 40 hours of acceptable CPE by June 30th:

-- If you earn 40 hours of CPE after June 30, 2017 and on or before September 30, 2017 you must pay a CPE late fee of $315 along with the renewal fee.
+If you earn 40 hours of CPE after June 30, 2023, but before September 30, 2023, you must pay a late CPE fee of $315 along with the renewal fee.

-If you earn 40 hours of CPE after September 30, 2017 and on or before December 31, 2017 you must pay a late fee of $625 along with the renewal fee.
+If you earn 40 hours of CPE after October 1, 2023, through December 31, 2023, you must pay a late CPE fee of $625 along with the renewal fee.